Pasadena Man Shot On I-95 Pronounced Dead, Police Say

 BALTIMORE (WJZ) — A Pasadena man has died after he was shot on I-95 Sunday, Maryland State Police said.

-Troopers were called at about 3:40 p.m. to a crash involving a van on Interstate 95 North near Route 100 in Elkridge, Maryland State Police said.READ MORE: Baltimore-Bred Pinky Cole Takes Vegan Food Mainstream With "Slutty Vegan"
+Troopers were called at about 3:40 p.m. to a crash involving a van on Interstate 95 North near Route 100 in Elkridge, Maryland State Police said.READ MORE: While MD's COVID Metrics Are Improving, Doctors Say We Need To Keep Safety Protocols In Place A Bit Longer

 Once they arrived, troopers saw a white cargo van stopped in the median.
 Inside the van, they found Charles Harrison Marks, IV, 42, suffering from a gunshot wound.

 He was taken to the University of Maryland R. Adams Cowley Shock Trauma Center for treatment of his injuries, police said.
-He was pronounced dead Thursday.READ MORE: Baltimore Trailblazer Could Be First Black Saint
+He was pronounced dead Thursday.READ MORE: Local Football Community Mourns Loss Of St. Frances Academy Star Lamar Patterson

 Investigators believe Marks was shot through the open window on the driver’s side of the van he was driving.
 No bullet holes were found on the outside of the van.

 Marks was the only occupant of the van, police said.
-No suspects have been determined and an investigation is ongoing.MORE NEWS: Scott, Hogan Meet On Crime As Senate Debates Public Safety Bills
+No suspects have been determined and an investigation is ongoing.MORE NEWS: Baltimore City State's Attorney Marilyn Mosby Enters Not Guilty Plea

 Anyone who may have witnessed the shooting or has relevant information is asked to contact investigators at 410-929-0802.
 Callers may remain confidential.